kimrodriguezFINTECH/Project-3/README.md

 * `openai` for accessing and integrating AI models into our applications.

-We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')` `os.getenv('PINATA_SECRET_API_KEY')`: This function retrieves the value of the environment variable named PINATA_SECRET_API_KEY.
+We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')`
-* Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments, and is used for best practices regarding application configuration.
+* Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments such as `json`, xopenai`, `files` etc., and is used for best practices regarding application configuration.

-Web3 Configuration
+Using Web3 Configuration provided us the flexibility to run the application in different environments without changing the codebase.
+For example, our same code can be used with different blockchain networks by simply changing the environment variable.
+Example:
+Convert contract address to checksum format `contract_address = Web3.to_checksum_address(os.getenv('CONTRACT_ADDRESS'))`
+`with open('contract_abi.json') as f:`
+    `contract_abi = json.load(f)`
+`contract = web3.eth.contract(address=contract_address, abi=contract_abi)`

 ## References
 Verified.org: "How to Avoid Fake Tickets to Events, Flights, and More".
 Available at: https://www.verified.org/articles/scams/fake-ticket-scams